The following criteria applies to reviews written or updated after August 11, 2011.

 Complaints & Service

 Complaint and service quality information is largely gathered and analyzed by researching customer reviews on various websites and forums.
-I determine a rating based upon the estimated size of the merchant account provider, its time in business, number complaints filed, and the content of the reviews.
-I also look for themes in the type of reviews to determine if a provider is suffering or excelling in any particular area.
+We determine a rating based upon the estimated size of the merchant account provider, its time in business, number complaints filed, and the content of the reviews.
+We also look for themes in the type of reviews to determine if a provider is suffering or excelling in any particular area.
 High ratings are reserved for providers that have few to no complaints or a high volume legitimate and verifiable praise.
-Low ratings are assigned to providers that have numerous complaints, reports indicating unfavorable or unethical business practices, and/or reports of poor customer services and dispute resolution experiences.
+Low ratings are assigned to providers that have numerous complaints, reports indicating unfavorable or unethical business practices, or reports of poor customer services and dispute resolution experiences.

 Better Business Bureau Rating

-I take into account a company’s BBB rating only to help establish a level of credibility, or lack thereof, in a merchant account provider.
-In my opinion (which is shared by many), the BBB rating system is flawed when it comes to the credit card processing industry.
+We take into account a company's BBB rating only to help establish a level of credibility, or lack thereof, in a merchant account provider.
+In our opinion (which is shared by many), the BBB rating system is flawed when it comes to the credit card processing industry.
 For instance, there are numerous examples of providers receiving “A+” ratings despite having hundreds of complaints filed.
 The BBB often justifies these high ratings by stating that a company has promised to make good faith efforts to resolve complaints.
-I do not agree with this policy and believe that high ratings should be reserved for companies that prevent complaints instead of react to them.
-Evidence has also surfaced that BBB ratings have been manipulated by paying the BBB’s enrollment fees (ABC Investigative Report of the BBB).
+We do not agree with this policy and believe that high ratings should be reserved for companies that prevent complaints instead of react to them.
+Evidence has also surfaced that BBB ratings have been manipulated by paying the BBB's enrollment fees (ABC Investigative Report of the BBB).
 Although the BBB claims that it has eliminated its “pay to play” policy, we regularly see “accredited” providers with inflated grades.

 The BBB does not look outside of its own system and primarily scores providers based upon how many internal complaints have been filed versus how many have been resolved.
 Processors often score an “A+” with the BBB even though they have numerous complaints and dismal ratings elsewhere.
 It is our belief that when a provider has a high volume of BBB complaints, but a high rating, merchants were unable to get their problems resolved directly with the company itself and so sought outside assistance.
 This is often an indication that a provider has a poor dispute resolution process and only acts when its BBB rating is at stake.
 Therefore, a high BBB rating should not be considered as definitive indicator of a high quality merchant account provider.
 Conversely, however, a low BBB rating is usually a clear signal indicating that a provider has a dysfunctional customer service program.